-Programme Description Safety Management System GasNet has a legislative requirements to implement and maintain a public safety management system to ensure the gas supply system does not pose significant risk of serious harm to a person or significant damage to property.
+Programme Description Safety Management System development programme GasNet has a legislative requirements to implement and maintain a public safety management system (PSMS) to ensure the gas supply system does not pose a significant risk of serious harm to a person or significant damage to property.
 This is a strategic programme involving many aspects of operations and associated safe work practices.
-Updating of the safety management system to meet the requirements of the latest version of NZS7901 is planned for 2024-2025 Regulatory Following legislative changes, GasNet has implemented a number of Commerce Commission Determinations applicable to GDBs of which information disclosure is but one.
+The PSMS was upgraded in 2024 to meet the requirements of the latest version of NZS7901.
+Regulatory compliance programme Following legislative changes, GasNet has implemented a number of Commerce Commission Determinations applicable to GDBs of which information disclosure is but one.
 This is a strategic programme involving many aspects of business practices, documentation and reporting.
+Vehicle fleet management programme On-going replacement of vehicle fleet - GasNet's fleet of vehicles are utilised to meet operational and capital activities across the five networks.
+Some vehicles are customised to enable field staff on site access to specialised equipment necessary to undertake planned works and to respond to call-out and emergency situations.
+The process for selecting replacement of vehicles considers safety, the environmental impact of the vehicle and its operation and where practical hybrid, electric, or other low carbon alternatives purchased.